Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 Visit the places Paul the Apostle lived and preached, along with other historic sites in the city, on a guided tour of Thessaloniki.

-View the Arch of Galerius and the Rotunda, neighboring monuments commissioned by Roman Emperor Galerius in the fourth century as part of an imperial complex
+- View the Arch of Galerius, a monument commissioned by Roman Emperor Galerius in the fourth century as part of an imperial complex.

 Spend a free afternoon in the city or add an excursion.